MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Kiosk-Mode.md

 | Assigned access | Single-app kiosk (Microsoft Edge) | Auto launches Microsoft Edge and prevents access to other system functions, while monitoring the lifecycle of browser.
 Only supports one single-app kiosk profile under one account per device. | Public browsing kiosks & digital signs |
 | Assigned access | Multi-app kiosk | Always auto launches a restricted Start menu in full screen with the list of allowed app tiles.
 Supports configuring different multi-app kiosk profiles for different users/user groups per device. | Firstline Worker shared devices |
 | Shell launcher | Shell launcher | Auto launches an app that the customer specifies and monitors the lifecycle of this app.
 App can be used as a ‘shell’ if desired.
 No default lockdown policies like hotkey blocking are enforced in Shell Launcher. | Fixed purpose devices with a custom shell experience |

->[!NOTE]
->
-> Assigned access multi-app kiosk is not available in Windows 11 IoT Enterprise, Version 21H2.
-For More information, see [What's new in Windows 11 IoT Enterprise, version 21H2](/windows/iot/iot-enterprise/whats-new/windows-11-iot-enterprise-21H2).

 ## How to configure your device for kiosk mode?